EdwinLopez31/sti-gwa-calculator/README.md

 The formula for this calculator is based on the given formula indicated in the STI Handbook 2018

-Made with ReactJS, NextJS and TailwindCSS
+Made with ReactJS, NextJS, Redux and TailwindCSS